-PART II - CREDITS
+PART II - REDUCTIONS

-Line 4 - Dividends or profits received from domestic corporations or partnerships
+Line 4 - Dividends or profits received from domestic corporations

-Enter 85% of the amount received as dividends or profits from a domestic corporation or partnership taxable under the Code, but limited to 85% of the net income of the corporation or partnership.
+Enter 85% of the amount received as dividends or profits from a domestic corporation taxable under the Code, but limited to 85% of the net income of the corporation.

-If the dividend received is from industrial development income derived from operations covered by the provisions of Act No. 57 of June 13, 1963, as amended, the credit will be 82.70% of the amount received, but limited to 82.70% of the net taxable income.
+If the dividend received is from industrial development income derived from operations covered by the provisions of Act No. 57 of June 13, 1963, as amended, the credit will be 77.5% of the amount received, but limited to 77.5% of the net taxable income.

-The credit of 82.70% does not apply to dividends or profits distributions derived from operations covered under Act No. 78 of September 10, 1993, as amended, or Act No. 8 of January 24, 1987, as amended.
-Nevertheless, if the corporation or partnership receives dividends or benefits from a domestic corporation or partnership, it may use the 85% credit mentioned in the first paragraph of this part.
+The credit of 77.5% does not apply to dividends or profits distributions derived from operations covered under Act 78-1993, as amended, or Act 8-1987, as amended.
+Nevertheless, if the corporation receives dividends or benefits from a domestic corporation, it may use the 85% credit mentioned in the first paragraph of this part.